 Fig. 30 PRV elbow fitting

-- ► Connect the PRV discharge pipe to the pre-plumbing connector. - ▶ The discharge pipe can be routed as required. - ► The pre-plumbing connector must be removed before the boiler is hung on the wall frame.
+- ► Connect the PRV discharge pipe to the pre-plumbing connector. - ▶ The discharge pipe can be routed as described in section 3.5. - ► The pre-plumbing connector must be removed before the boiler is hung on the wall frame.